beachcoder25/web-dev/README.md

 ### modules_vid02

-Covered modules and anonymous functions, learned how to use functions .js files in same folder.
+Covered modules and anonymouse functions, learned how to use functions .js files in same folder.

-### render_html_vid03

-Rendering HTML

-- We attach the HTML page to the response for the user
-- We write a function in fs.readfile which returns our html page as a response
-- Had to change: `'Content-Type': 'text/html'`

-### routing_vid04

 # Good to knows